elabftw/elabdoc/doc/import-export.rst

 Very long exports will still be processed if you close your browser or navigate away.

 Note to Sysadmins: on a given instance, export jobs are processed only one at a time.
 Users can each keep only 6 exported files.
 They are stored in `exports` within the elabFTW root folder.
 The `exports` folder may be mapped to a path outside the container to prevent exceeding the disk usage quota of the container.
-This can be done by adding a corresponding entry to `/etc/elabftw.yml` beneath the existing mapping for the uplod path.
+This can be done by adding a corresponding entry to `/etc/elabftw.yml` beneath the existing mapping for the upload path.
 In the example below, the exports folder is mapped to `/var/elabftw/exports`.

 .. code:: yaml